DivineChidiebere/Food-Xpress/README.md

-# Welcome to GitHub Desktop!
+# Welcome to Food Xpress

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
-Food Xpress

 Food Xpress is a responsive food ordering website built with HTML, CSS, Bootstrap 4, and JavaScript.
 It allows users to browse meals, place orders, and send them directly via WhatsApp — no backend or database needed.